 A good TMS solution should also provide a lowest quote shipping compliance report, which helps to ensure the best rates are being used.
 And if they are not, management can readily investigate if there are justifiable reasons or if team members require further training.

 There are other ways you can leverage data and analytics to improve your operations, including:

 - Network analytics: Run different optimization strategies, such as assessing the impact of lowering your carbon footprint on pricing.

 - LTL, backhaul, and delivery runs: Prescriptive analytics can help match LTL shipments or backhauls to maximize volume in trucks.

 Things will eventually get back to normal (eventually).
 Modernizing your TMS solution — and embracing a data-driven culture —lets you compete smarter with access to the business intelligence you need to make better decisions.

 Many experts claim we could be well into 2023 or further before supply chains return to normal—if there isn't another global event that impacts the supply chain.

 Shippers can no longer wait to make changes to their systems and processes, hoping things get better on their own.
 As legendary football coach Vince Lombardi said, “hope is not a strategy.”

 It's time to deal with supply chain challenges head-on.
 Implement strategies to improve operations short-term and long-term and set yourself up for success.
 At FreightPOP, we're here to help.
-We provide one-click shipping management with the most innovative digital supply chain tools for manufacturers, distributors, eCommerce, retailers, 3PLs, and more.
+We provide one-click shipping management with the most innovative digital supply chain tools for manufacturers, distributors, retailers, 3PLs, and more.
 If we can help you with your business, request a demo and let us show you what we can do.